 Megan’s top tips for selling clothes on Poshmark are:

 - Take great photos!
-Especially on platforms that don’t support returns, photos are the best way to draw a buyer and let them “try on” your item before buying.
+Especially on platforms that don’t support returns, photos are the best way to draw buyers and let them “try on” your item before buying.
 Use natural light if you can.
 “Sometimes I run home after work and take photos before doing ANYTHING else to get those last few minutes of light.”

 - Write thorough descriptions!
 Again, since a buyer isn’t trying on your item, it’s important to describe it clearly and thoroughly.
 Include measurements, fabric content, styling ideas, and condition.
 And include keywords: think about what you would search for if you were looking for your item, and use those words in the description.